kera-cudmore/TheQuizArms/README.md

 Test your general knowledge and get pub quiz ready!

+Pub Quizzes are played all around the world, but they are especially popular in the UK.
+It is estimated that over half the pubs in the UK host a regular quiz night, thats roughly 23,600 pubs!

+[YouGov](https://yougov.co.uk/topics/lifestyle/explore/activity/Pub_quizzes) show that 98% of people surveyed have heard of a pub quiz, and are rated as the 19th most popular social activity.

+During lockdowns pub quizzes remained popular - they just changed format to become virtual.
+This gave me the idea of creating a quiz site that would feel like a pub quiz, where users could play on their own to improve their general knowledge anywhere and at any time.

 Add site responsive screenshot here

 View the deployed site here: [The Quiz Arms](https://kera-cudmore.github.io/TheQuizArms/)